DOGS AVAILABLE

 Once you have a match, like all rescues, we ask for an adoption fee.
 Our adoption fees usually start from £350 and are capped at £550.00 payable by bank transfer.
 In addition, there is a microchip administration and registration transfer fee of £30.00.

 It costs us on average between £12,000 and £20,000 to run the rescue each month.
-Our vet bills average around £8k a month.
+Our vet bills average between £3k & £8k a month.
 So, every penny counts.
-The money raised from Adoption Fees is all used to help us cover the costs of rescuing a dog, vet bills and running the centre.
+The money raised from Adoption Fees is all used to help us cover the costs of rescuing a dog, vet bills, vaccinations, neutering and running the rescue.

 Adoption fees are non-refundable so please think carefully before committing to your new furry friend.
 They are living creatures depending on you.